Prince Harry Is ‘Less Intelligent’ Than Meghan Markle & Is ‘Desperate To Please Her,’ Says Royal Author

 Royal author Lady Colin Campbell made a sensational claim to new! magazine that Prince Harry is “less intelligent” than his wife, Meghan Markle, and that “he’s desperate to please [her],” reported The Daily Mail.

-The British writer recently published a book about the Duke and Duchess of Sussex, entitled Meghan and Harry: The Real Story, and has given a number of interviews since its release.
-The controversial book follows Prince Harry and Meghan Markle’s journey as a couple and includes insider insights from people who have been involved in their lives.
-The couple currently lives in L.A. with their one-year-old son Archie.
+The British writer recently published a book about the Duke and Duchess of Sussex, titled Meghan and Harry: The Real Story, and has given a number of interviews since its release.
+The controversial book follows Prince Harry and Meghan Markle’s journey as a couple and includes insights from people who have been involved in their lives.
+The couple currently lives in L.A. with their 1-year-old son Archie.

 During the interview with the magazine, Campbell stated that despite the couple’s strong relationship, Meghan wears the pants and Harry goes along with whatever she says because he is “besotted with her.”